 What first got you interested in nutrition?
-In my first career was in broadcast journalism and as a sports reporter, I spent a lot of time traveling.
+As a sports reporter, I spent a lot of time traveling.
 I started to see the link between what I was eating and how I was feeling and it sparked an interest in nutrition.
-After meeting my husband, a personal trainer, I decided I wanted to expand my abilities and really become a nutrition expert, so I decided it was worth 3 more years of school to be able to help people achieve a healthier life through better nutrition.
+After doing some research, I decided it was worth 3 more years of school to be able to help people achieve a healthier life through better nutrition.

 Is there an interview or media feature that you are most proud of?
 Any time I’m able to speak to a large audience as a Registered Dietitian and spread the science of good nutrition then that’s a huge day for me.
 There are so many mixed media messages about nutrition and they aren’t always coming from the true experts, the RD’s.
 When I can take that platform, then I’m very honored.